AnyLog-co/documentation/metadata management.md

 ### Creating a local dbms table published as a policy on the blockchin

-The copmmand: ```create table [table name] where dbms = [dbms name]``` creates a table assigned to the logical database with a schema identical to the schema published on the blockchain for the named table.
+The command: ```create table [table name] where dbms = [dbms name]``` creates a table assigned to the logical database with a schema identical to the schema published on the blockchain for the named table.